gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 ---

-I ran an experiment of using AI code review tools on OpenStack Nova patches.
+I ran an experiment using AI code review tools on OpenStack Nova patches.

 ## Goal

-Use existing AI code review tools on incoming patches for the OpenStack Nova open source project and review the validity, deepness and completeness of the provided review comments.
+Use existing AI code review tools on incoming patches for the OpenStack Nova open source project and review the validity, deepness, and completeness of the provided review comments.

 ## AI tools

 I've searched for AI code review tools that are:
-* integrated to github.com and capable of reacting to incoming pull requests
+* integrated to Github and capable of reacting to incoming pull requests
 * freely available or have a trial period

 The tools I selected are